dsaucez/SLICES/docs/infrastructure.md

 being connected to the two main switches of the cluster.
 Every ToR (resp.
 EoR) is equally connected to each aggregation switch and the capacity between a ToR (resp.
-EoR) and an aggregation switch must be at least equal to the cummulated capacity of the ToR (resp.
+EoR) and an aggregation switch must be at least equal to the cumulated capacity of the ToR (resp.
 EoR) with its connected compute nodes.
-In a similar way, the uplink of an aggregation switch must be at least equal to the cummulated capacity the switch has with all the ToR (resp.
+In a similar way, the uplink of an aggregation switch must be at least equal to the cumulated capacity the switch has with all the ToR (resp.
 EoR) switches connected to it.

-To support cluster size increase by maximizing density, breakout cables shall be used to connect the server ports to the switch ports.
+To support cluster size increase by maximising density, breakout cables shall be used to connect the server ports to the switch ports.

 ## Clusters interconnect

-In the previous section we defined the standardized network architecture of compute clusters.
+In the previous section we defined the standardised network architecture of compute clusters.
 In this section, we present different alternatives to interconnect the clusters composing the SophiaNode.